XSoyOscar/eventbrite-cdjuarez-scraper/README.md

 - **SQLite Storage**: Stores the data in a SQLite database for easy access and querying.
 - **Docker Execution**: The project is configured to run in a Docker container, ensuring portability and consistency across different environments.

+## Why Selenium?

+This project uses Selenium instead of tools like BeautifulSoup because the event price on Eventbrite pages is dynamic.
+It loads a few seconds after the rest of the page content, requiring explicit waits to ensure the data is captured accurately.
+Selenium provides the necessary functionality to handle such dynamic content effectively.

 ## Project Structure

 ```plaintext